stazman/mern-pern-project-readme-template-and-gitignore/README.md

 This resource shows examples of different ways you can show your endpoints: https://github.com/bufferapp/README/blob/master/billing/api-endpoints.md.

-## Schema Diagram
+## ERD/Schema Diagram

-*You should likely be using a tool (an app, pen and paper, etc.) to make an ERD (Entity Relational Diagram) if you’re using a relational database or a schema diagram if you’re using a document (NoSQL) database.
-You can usually use the same tool for diagramming for either kind, but here are some top choices:*
+*You should likely be using a tool (an app, pen and paper, etc.) to make an ERD (Entity Relational Diagram) and you may or may not put it in your README.*

-*ERD: Usually the RDMS (PostgreSQL, MySQL, etc.) platform being used (PgAdmin, etc.) provides a feature to allow making diagrams from tables you’ve already made in the app.*
+*if you’re using a UI platform such as PgAdmin4 for a relational database, there's usually a built-in feature that makes an ERD diagrams from your tables for you automatically!
+PgAdmin4 has this feature.*

-*How to Make an ERD Diagram in PgAdmin4.*
+*However, this won't work if you're sketching out your tables from the beginning, which is a great way to organize them in your mind, especially with a table with many fields and/or associations.

-*Draw.io — A Common Choice for ERD Diagrams, Flowcharts, Wireframes*
+*In that case, you should use an external tool such as Visual Paradigm: https://online.visual-paradigm.com/.
+This has proven to be the best for making ERD diagrams from scratch, IMHO, than the commonly used Draw.io.
+Visual Paradigm's free tier is forever and feature-rich.*

-*NoSQL DB Schema Modeling App: https://nosqldbm.ru/#/*
+*As for making a schema diagram for a document database (i.e., a NoSQL database such as MongoDb), you'll likely have to use an external tool for it.
+The easiest one for it I've seen is here: https://nosqldbm.ru/#/*

 *ERD Diagram Example:*